ita-social-projects/EPlast/README.md

 4.5 Create local database from EPlast.DataAccess migrations.

+(Choose EPlast.WebApi -> right click on the mouse button -> "Set as startUp")

 (Open Package Manager Console, change default project to "EPlast.DataAccess" and write "Update-Database")

 # 5. How to run the project with docker-compose locally.